 |Cargo||2500 tons of magnesite and ilmenite (black ore of titanium) and 3000 tons of general cargo, including tea|

 |Notes on event|

-Between 22.00 and 22.09 hours on 28 Oct 1942, U-509 (Witte) fired five torpedoes at the convoy SL-125 northwest of the Canary Islands in 31°39N/19°23W (grid DH 4958) and heard two detonations on unintended targets within the convoy and then observed two hits on two ships.
+Between 22.00 and 22.09 hours on 28 October 1942 U-509 (Witte) fired five torpedoes at the convoy SL-125 northwest of the Canary Islands in position 31°39N/19°23W and heard two detonations on unintended targets within the convoy and then observed two hits on two ships.
 Another torpedo fired at 22.10 hours missed.
 In fact, the Nagpore was sunk and the Hopecastle damaged.

-At 04.52 and 04.58 hours on 29 October, the abandoned Hopecastle (Master Dugald McGilp) was hit by one torpedo from U-203, but the ship stayed afloat and had to be sunk at 10.10 hours by 2cm gunfire.
+At 04.52 and 04.58 hours on 29 October, the abandoned Hopecastle (Master Dugald McGilp) was hit by one torpedo from U-203, but the ship stayed afloat and had to be sunk by 20mm gunfire at 10.10 hours.

 Attack entries for Hopecastle

 If you can help us with any additional information on this vessel then please contact us.